dandavies99/dandavies99.github.io/_posts/2021-11-19-django-permissions.md

 A custom model can be implemented in three steps before running `manage.py makemigrations` for the first time:

-1. Define the `User` model in `models.py` of a suitably central app, or in a separate app:
+Step 1: Define the `User` model in `models.py` of a suitably central app, or in a separate app:

 ```python
 from django.contrib.auth.models import AbstractUser